 - Developing a professional presence online

-- User experience and feedback driven design and development
+- User experience (UX) and feedback driven design

 - Create a professional web presence for my services to demonstrate the value of my services to the target audience.